matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 interesting.
 It calls `reduce` and some other things, but it is really not that interesting.

+[Time 1:46:04]

 So `behave`.
 So this is the main loop for ant behavior.
 And the ant agent is going to be executing `behave`, over and over and over again.
 Each ant agent is going to be executing `behave`.

 So what happens?
 We are going to find all of our places.
 Where are we?
-What is the ant at the place we are at.
+What is the ant at the place we are at?
 What is ahead of us?
 What is to the left?
 What is to the right?
 And we are going to make a list of places that are in front of us, kind of, which is ahead, ahead slightly to the left, ahead slightly to the right.
 We are going